harjasd/NBA-Analysis-Model/README.md

 Before filtering into a subset dataframe, the HoopR dataset had over 500,000 rows with more than 50 columns.
 After aggregating the essential data, we now have a little over 6,000 rows and about 28 columns.
 The raw columns included: points_scored, field_goals_attempted, 3_pointers_scored, team_winner, turnovers, number_of_games_played, player_name, team_name, player_position, and many others that we excluded due to their irrelevance to our dataset.
 Our columns now consist of variables like: avg_pts, avg_blks, plus_minus, avg_mins_played, avg_3pts, avg_fga, avg_fgm and much more.
 These variables are extremely relevant to our questions because the bottom line of our project is to depict why winners win and what it takes for a player to earn the MVP trophy.

-So far, we have conducted some preliminary EDA to determine which features are most important in predicting an NBA champion.
-We have gathered a list of features—Team Points per Game, Team Points Allowed per Game, Bench Points, Scoring Efficiency, and Team Rebounds +/-— that appear to play a role in predicting a winner, mvp and champion.

 ## Data Analysis

 ### Assumptions